 Of course, one need not be married to enjoy the benefits of companionship.
 Non-marital cohabitation appears to confer a similar health advantage.
 Single people may depend on relatives, friends, and colleagues, while at the same time having fun with their dates.
 They may also own a dog, cat, or other pet.
 Pet ownership has been associated with some of the same benefits as marriage, including better mental and cardiovascular health—and one might wonder which of marriage or pet ownership is of greater benefit.

 Both marriage and pet ownership have been found to lower levels of the stress hormone cortisol, which can impair immune function.
 Cuddling, or even just interacting, with a spouse or pooch releases the ‘love hormone’ oxytocin, which promotes feelings of calm and closeness.

-People in unhappy marriages may feel more stressed and unsupported than most single people, to say nothing of people who are going through a divorce.
+The feeling of loneliness, in contrast, is both unpleasant and damaging.
+At the same time, people in unhappy marriages may feel more stressed and unsupported than most single people, to say nothing of those married people going through the trauma of a divorce.
 Divorce is one of the most stressful of all life events.
-Beyond middle age, divorced people, even if they have remarried, are in worse health than people who never married.
+Beyond middle age, divorced people, even if they have remarried, are actually in worse health than people who have never married.

 But all these are just averages and statistics, and there may be much more to them than meets the eye.
 Everyone is different, and all marriages are different.
 Matrimony may be a great boon if you are the marrying type, and if you can manage to remain happily married.
 But the Dalai Lama never married, and he’s is pretty rude health.